 - This has been on the docket for a while.
-The ScheduleNow is going to be out next month and we are already looking at how to incorporate this.
-So currently there is the ability to log in as a buyer a or realtor and we’re always looking at the ability to customize it but then we would have to make sure that it works for everyone
+The ScheduleNow will be out next month and we are already looking at how to incorporate this.
+Currently, there is the ability to log in as a buyer or realtor, and we’re always looking at the ability to customize it, but then we would have to make sure that it works for everyone

-- That’s something that we actually reviewed very recently and will provide an update soon.
+- That’s something that we reviewed very recently, and will provide an update soon.

-- I definitely do want to incorporate that it’s just how to make it work and make sense for our Inspectors.
+- I want to incorporate that it’s just how to make it work and make sense for our Inspectors.

 - The scheduler is going to be out next month.

 - We’ve had it in beta for two months and we got lots of great feedback from inspectors that helped shape what it is right now.

 - For the first iteration, people will get invite emails the first week in April.

 Q: Please, can we choose an alternate email for notifications and report emails sent from HomeGauge support?
 All those emails are not used often but must be accessible for those rare occasions.
 All they do is clutter our business email inbox, especially because we send four documents for every inspection report, so that’s eight emails for every customer.